 The Montage is approximately a 10-15 minute drive to Main Street in Park City, which is worth a drive for shopping or dinner.
 What we found even more appealing is the easy 40-minute drive from the Salt Lake Airport!

 We can help with everything from booking accommodations to suggesting on and off-mountain activities.
-To request assistance, go to My Trip Planner.
+To request assistance, go to our Connect with a Travel Advisor page.

 Editorial Note: Sandy was given a media package at Deer Valley Montage.
 As always, our opinions are our own on Ciao Bambino.
 Photos by Sandy Pappas and George Manlove.